Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Initial and definitive treatment of hospital-acquired pneumonia

-MSSA should be covered unless the patient has risk factors for MRSA, including intravenous antibiotic use within the preceding 90 days, exposure to a hospital unit where more than 20% of S aureus isolates are MRSA, or a high risk of death (eg, need for ventilatory support due to septic shock).
-Vancomycin or linezolid should be used to empirically cover MRSA.
+MSSA should be covered unless the patient has risk factors for MRSA, including intravenous antibiotic use within the preceding 90 days, exposure to a hospital unit where more than 20% of S aureus isolates are MRSA, or a high risk for death (eg, need for ventilatory support due to septic shock).
+Vancomycin or linezolid should be used, guided by local antibiogram, to empirically cover MRSA.

-For empiric coverage of MSSA, piperacillin-tazobactam cefepime, levofloxacin, imipenem, or meropenem is preferred.
+For empiric coverage of MSSA, piperacillin-tazobactam, cefepime, levofloxacin, imipenem, or meropenem are preferred.
 In cases of proven MSSA infection, oxacillin, nafcillin, or cefazolin is favored.

 Initial and definitive treatment of ventilator-associated pneumonia